Panchiko

-The band first received public attention in 2016 when their 2000 demo EP D>E>A>T>H>M>E>T>A>L was discovered by a 4chan user in a charity shop in Sherwood, Nottingham and shared online.
-The EP's status as lost media led to a dedicated cult following and a community devoted to tracking down its band members.
+The band first received public attention in 2016 when their 2000 demo EP D>E>A>T>H>M>E>T>A>L was discovered by a 4chan user in a charity shop in Sherwood, Nottingham and shared online through the music discussion section of the messageboard; the disc was notably distorted due to disc rot, lending further mystery to the EP, leading to a dedicated cult following and an online community devoted to tracking down the band.
 This was unbeknownst to the band until 2020, when Davies was found and contacted by a fan through Facebook.

-Panchiko has since released two compilation albums remastering their older music, a reissue of D>E>A>T>H>M>E>T>A>L combining their two EPs and Ferric Oxide (Demos 1997-2001).
+Panchiko have since released two compilation albums remastering their older music: a reissue of D>E>A>T>H>M>E>T>A>L combining their first two EPs and Ferric Oxide (Demos 1997-2001).
 In December 2021, the band performed their first show in over twenty years in their hometown of Nottingham, after which they embarked on their first tour in the United States.
-In November 2021, they amassed over 10 million streams on Spotify.
-As of 2023, they have over 600,000 monthly listeners.

-The band's debut album Failed at Math(s) is slated for May 5, 2023, followed by their second full tour in the United States.
+The band's debut album Failed at Math(s) was released on 5 May 2023, followed by their second full tour in the United States.
+Their second studio album, Ginkgo, was released on 4 April 2025.
+In November 2021, they amassed over ten million streams on Spotify.
+As of October 2025, they have over 2.18 million monthly listeners.

+History

-1997-2001: Formation, D>E>A>T>H>M>E>T>A>L, and disbanding
+1997–2001: Formation, D>E>A>T>H>M>E>T>A>L, and disbanding

-Panchiko was founded sometime between 1997 and 1998 when its members were 16–17 years old and nearing the end of secondary school.
-The band consisted of childhood friends from Nottingham—Owain Davies, Andy Wright, Shaun Ferreday, and John (his surname has never been disclosed).
-Panchiko's band name is derived from a misspelling of "Pachinko," a mechanical game originating in Japan.
-Davies has stated that otaku culture had an influence on the band's image, describing himself to be a fan of anime soundtracks, JRPGs, Final Fantasy, and Studio Ghibli.
-The music they made was primarily influenced by Radiohead, Super Furry Animals, and Ultrasound; and other bands like Air, The Beatles, DJ Shadow, Joy Division, New Order, and Nirvana; as well as A Grand Love Story by Kid Loco.
+Panchiko formed between 1997 and 1998 when their members were 16–17 years old and nearing the end of secondary school.
+The band consisted of childhood friends from Nottingham—Owain Davies, Andy Wright, Shaun Ferreday, and John.
+Panchiko's band name is derived from an unintentional misspelling of pachinko.
+Davies has stated that otaku culture had an influence on the band's lyrics and image, describing himself to be a fan of anime soundtracks, JRPGs and Studio Ghibli.
+The music they made was primarily influenced by Radiohead, Super Furry Animals, Ultrasound, Air, The Beatles, DJ Shadow, Joy Division, New Order, Nirvana, and Kid Loco.

 The band initially performed live covers in local pubs despite being underage.
 They also performed in Battle of the Bands competitions, but never won and rarely received positive feedback.
-On many occasions, the band would spend weekends at John's home in rural Lincolnshire, practicing in the family's converted cellar.

 After an unsuccessful visit to a studio, Panchiko eventually began to produce music in their basements and bedrooms using cheap equipment.
 Davies has stated that their first extended play, D>E>A>T>H>M>E>T>A>L, was recorded between 1999 and 2000, with Wright serving as the group's producer.
-Much of it was recorded in Wright's bedroom using a TASCAM digital recorder and Roland Virtual Studio.
-A DJX keyboard vibraphone was utilized for sampling.
-It was completed on June 18, 2000.
+The EP was completed in June 2000.